-What is the National Construction Code (NCC)?
+National Construction Code changes

 From the design and specifications to the materials used, the NCC shapes every aspect of the building process.
 The NCC encompasses a wide range of residential building types including houses, townhouses and other types of single-family dwellings.